 Oftentimes, good faith estimates provided to the mortgage broker by the lender are an adequate representation of what sort of mortgage terms you will receive from the lender.
 However, rates and terms are in no way legally binding and could change before you close on the home loan.

 You may qualify for a better deal with your financial institution.

 Do you have a solid relationship with your financial institution?
 If so, you may be able to work with a loan officer that can get you qualified for one of their mortgage products.

 You may also be able to walk into a bank, credit union, or other direct lender and qualify for a competitive financing offer without the assistance of a mortgage broker if you have a strong credit score and overall financial situation.

 Not all banks and credit unions work with mortgage brokers.

-The mortgage broker will shop around to find you the best interest rates, but some of the major banks may be excluded from their options.
-Reasoning: following the latest housing market collapse, some of the major banks stopped working with mortgage brokers and will only entertain applications submitted directly by customers.
+The mortgage broker will shop around to find you the best interest rates, but some of the major banks may be excluded from their loan options.
+Reasoning: following the latest housing market collapse, some major banks stopped working with mortgage brokers and will only entertain applications submitted directly by customers.

 It depends on the home purchase price and how much cash you have at your disposal.
-But keep in mind that mortgage brokers are paid at closing, and you may be able to roll these costs into the mortgage loan.
+But keep in mind that mortgage brokers work on commission and are paid at closing.
+However, you may be able to roll these closing costs into the mortgage loan.

 While this may seem like a hefty amount, it beats settling for a mortgage with a steep interest rate since chances are you’ll spend a lot more in interest over time than you would have to pay the mortgage broker.

 How to Find a Mortgage Broker

 There are scores of mortgage brokers to choose from, so here are some tips to help you narrow down your search:

 - Ask for referrals from relatives, friends, and your real estate agent.

 - Verify their licensure by using National Mortgage Licensing System.